mbalabon/Balabon-Data-Science-Portfolio/README.md

 #### Why This Project Matters

 This project shows my ability to:

--take messy, real-world data and clean it
+- take messy, real-world data and clean it
--apply structured data principles (tidy data)
+- apply structured data principles (tidy data)
--connect data cleaning directly to better analysis and visualization
+- connect data cleaning directly to better analysis and visualization

 It complements my portfolio by demonstrating strong data wrangling skills, which are essential before any meaningful analysis can happen.